 Because Symmetry handles both IT project management and long-term IT managed services, we understand the importance of careful planning and thorough testing.
 By incorporating strict security and compliance controls in the planning phase, we establish a strong foundation for long-term SAP security services.

 We build on that foundation post-go-live, with 24-hour monitoring and incident response, along with direct access to a dedicated SAP support team.
-Our clients sleep better, knowing that in an emergency, they’ll never have to wait on hold or navigate a help menu.
+Our customers sleep better, knowing that in an emergency, they’ll never have to wait on hold or navigate a help menu.

 Learn how to catch SAP security vulnerabilities with the ControlPanelGRC Security Risk Assessment.